braeden-kelly/cm25-mfkc/02-Basics/README.md

 [minikube](https://minikube.sigs.k8s.io/docs/) or
 [kind](https://kind.sigs.k8s.io/) to [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).
 Almost everything we do here will work with any control plane since we are working through the Kubernetes API.

+`k3s` was already installed for you, but if you need it in a different environment, all it takes is `curl -sfL https://get.k3s.io | sh -`

 We can tell that our cluster running by accessing the Kubernetes API through our soon-to-be favorite tool, `kubectl`.